atmaivancevic/polyAsite-analysis/README.md

 **hg38.main.chrom.sizes**: chromosome sizes for the primary chromosomes of the hg38 genome

-**hg38.dfam.fa.out**: Dfam repeat annotations for hg38, used to determine the relative position of each L2 fragment within its consensus sequence
+**hg38.dfam.fa.out**: Repeat annotations for hg38 from dfam.org, used to determine the relative position of each L2 fragment within its consensus sequence

 **hg38.dfam.info** [optional]: repeat divergence information for each TE subfamily